If you’re going to get an under-sink water filter, you might as well get the best one.

 This was one of the most manageable installations I’ve ever done, and it only took an hour for me to complete the process.
 The pressure rate is above average, and it didn’t take very long for me to fill my cup.

-One of the reasons it isn’t placed higher on my list is that it emitted a very annoying squeal every time I fired up the filter system, and the water sometimes had a weird smell when it sat for a while in a cup.
+One of the reasons it isn’t placed higher on my list is because it emitted a very annoying squeal every time I fire up the filter system, and the water sometimes had a weird smell when it sat for a while in a cup.

-After four weeks of intense under-sink water filtration researching, installations, and water tasting and testing, I proclaim the SpringWell RO Drinking System the number one choice for your under-sink water filter system.
+After four weeks of intense under-sink water filtration researching, installations, and water tasting and testing, I proclaim the G3’s filtration systems as the number one choice for your under-sink water filter system.

-Although it has a higher price tag compared to other filters I tested, you do get what you pay for.
-This four-stage system has the most transparent and tastiest water of the entire group.
-It also includes a lifetime warranty on the retention tank and valves and a six-month money-back guarantee.
+Although it has the highest price tag of all the filters I tested, you get what you pay for.
+This 10-stage system has the most transparent and tastiest water of the entire group.

-You’re probably asking yourself, how does he know so much about water filters?
+You’re probably asking yourself, how does he know so much about filter water?
 How about I tell you what went into creating this list?

 Step 1: List of all the under-sink water filtration systems available